Peter J. Thomas

 precise temporal patterns in the ``neural code''?
 Problems of current interest include

 (1) Relation of noise spectrum and intensity and input shape and amplitude to spike time

 precision in single cell models (integrate-and-fire, conductance based models).
 (2) Genericity

 of spike time convergence in simple deterministic neural oscillator models.
-(3) Construction
+(3) Analysis

 with experimental data from the sea hare Aplysia (collaboration with the